midlantica/LovelyBunchOfCoconuts/content/quotes/civilization-is-the-process-of-setting-man-free.md

 ---
-title: "Civilization is the process of setting man free"
+title: 'Civilization is the process of setting man free'
 ---

 ## "Civilization is the process of setting man free from men."